 Abalone Season 2017 Report Cards Available Now

 Abalone season 2017 is nearing and California Department of Fish and Wildlife (CDFW) is ready!
+For some it’s an annual holiday period.
 That means time to get your abalone report cards required for any person who takes abalone.
 They a are now available for purchase from CDFW license sales offices, license agents and online.

 Report cards are crucial in helping biologists to monitor the harvest of red abalone abalone and to enforce daily and annual bag limits for abalone.
 And don’t forget that these cards must be returned to CDFW or reported online at the end of the season even if no abalone were taken.